Pulse-induced memory-like effect in cyclotron motion?: Conclusions

 \section{Conclusions}

-In this brief article, we have shown how an effect somewhat similar to what is conventionally termed as electromagnetic memory can arise in a rather simple scenario.
+In this brief article, we have shown how an effect somewhat similar to what is conventionally termed as electromagnetic memory, can arise in a rather simple scenario.
 The age-old problem of a charged particle moving on a circular path due to a uniform magnetic field is modified by introducing a short-duration electric pulse.
 This causes a `permanent change'--the radius can increase/decrease, the centre of the circle always shifts away and the velocity as well as its magnitude can increase or decrease.
 We also showed that for a pair of particles moving in the same ${\bf B}$ and ${\bf E}$ fields but with different conditions at a given time, the relative separation, velocity do change.
-This is analogous to memory as found using a gravitational wave pulse where, a change in relative separation distinguishes between pulses `with memory' or `without memory'.
-We have also mentioned (with some explicit values) how our results may be seen in a cyclotron with necessary practical adjustments.
+The origins of this `permanent change', as explained in the previous section, can be traced to a net difference in the vector potential which, in turn, is linked to a gauge transformation.
+This feature is analogous to memory as found using a gravitational wave pulse where, a change in relative separation has its origins (for asymptotically flat spacetimes) in diffeomorphisms of flat spacetime at asymptotic infinity.
+One may also distinguish between pulses `with memory' or `without memory' for the given system, using the change in relative separation as a signature.
+Finally, we have also suggested (with some explicit values) how our results may be seen in a cyclotron with necessary practical adjustments.